MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 Run the Demo on the NXP i.MXRT1170 Evaluation Kit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :guilabel:`Demo-Sandboxed-Applications` applications can be deployed on the NXP i.MXRT1170 Evaluation Kit using the ``localDeploy tool``.
+The :guilabel:`Demo-Sandboxed-Applications` applications can be deployed on the NXP i.MXRT1170 Evaluation Kit using the ``localDeploy`` tool.
 Each application needs to be deployed individually.

-Configure the Local Deploy tool in the project:
+Configure the ``localDeploy`` tool in the project:

 * Open the ``gradle.properties`` file located at the root of the :guilabel:`Demo-Sandboxed-Applications` project,
 * Get the IP address of your board and add it to the ``ipAddress`` field.